shawntmeyer/AzureVirtualDesktop/docs/avd.md

 **Option 2: Using a Template Spec and Portal Form**

-1. Deploy the Template Spec

-    a.
-Go to Template Specs in the Azure Portal
+1. Go to Template Specs in the Azure Portal

     ![templateSpec](images/templateSpecs.png)

-    b.
-Choose the **Azure Virtual Desktop HostPool** Template Spec click "Deploy"
+2. Choose the **Azure Virtual Desktop HostPool** Template Spec click "Deploy"

     ![Deploy Template Spec](images/deployButton.png)

-    c.
-Populate the form with correct values.
+3. Populate the form with correct values.
 Use the table above or the tool tips for more detailed parameter information

     ![AVD Form](images/hostPoolForm.png)

-    d.
-Once all values are populated, deploy the template.
+4. Once all values are populated, deploy the template.
 Parameter values and the template can be downloaded from the deployment view

 ### Validation